W-Tran/W-Tran.github.io/index.md

 An analysis of a [popular E-commerce dataset](https://archive.ics.uci.edu/ml/datasets/online+retail) which consists of the transaction history for a Uk-based non-store online retail.
 Use **RFM summary statistics** combined with a **BG/NBD model** to forecast the total number of transactions customers will make, as well as the total value of the transactions, in a future period (known as **Customer Lifetime Value** modelling).
 Also, using the RFM value of each customer, perform **Customer Segmentation** to figure out who the best customers are and briefly discuss some potential marketing strategies to increase revenue going forward.

-### Predicting next purchase day (Survival Analysis as a Classification) - [link](https://github.com/W-Tran/Online-Retail)
+### Predicting next purchase day: Discrete Survival Logistic Regression - [link](https://github.com/W-Tran/Online-Retail)
 In the project above, the total number of transactions a customer will make in a future period was forecasting using a BG/NBD model.
 However the model is unable to predict on exactly which day a customer is likely make a transaction, nor is it able to provide a distribution over the future time period showing the likeliest transaction days.
-In this project the dataset was reformulated into **Discrete Time Events** and analysed using a **Survival Model** to perform the aforementioned forecasting.
+In this project the dataset was reformulated into **Discrete Time Events**, suitable for fitting a **Proportional Hazards model**, to perform the aforementioned forecasting.

-### Uplift modelling
+### Uplift modelling for Direct Marketing [link](https://github.com/W-Tran/uplift-modelling)

 ### (Kaggle) Advanced Regression Techniques - [link](https://github.com/W-Tran/advanced-regression-techniques)